Delivering reliable, high-quality water requires a delicate balance between water supplies and customer demands.

 While water managers continually strive to maintain this supply-and-demand balance through long-term water resources planning and demand management, new challenges exist due to the impacts of climate change, putting the world's water resources at risk.

-The Water Utility Climate Alliance is dedicated to collaborating on climate change issues affecting drinking water utilities.
-By enhancing climate change research and developing adaptation strategies, water utilities will be positioned to respond to climate change and protect our water supplies.
+The Water Utility Climate Alliance (WUCA) is dedicated to enhancing climate change research and improving water management decision-making to ensure that water utilities will be positioned to respond to climate change and protect our water supplies.